perseids-project/JackSON/docs/APP.md

 	  "avatar": "http://twitter.com/account/profile_image/manuelsurly",
 	}

-To make this data SPARQL searchable use JSON-LD by adding @context and defining each property with the desired RDF ontology URL.
+To make this data SPARQL searchable use JSON-LD by adding **@context:{}**.
+Then define each property with a RDF verb definition URL.

 	{
 	  "@context": {